rufex/araucaria.nvim/README.md

   dependencies = {
     'nvim-treesitter/nvim-treesitter',
     'nvim-telescope/telescope.nvim',
+    'nvim-lua/plenary.nvim' -- Required by Telescope
   },
 ```

 ## How to use

+Araucaria provides two commands:

-Araucaria provides a command `:Araucaria` that opens a Telescope picker based on the current buffer, which should be a RSpec file.
+- `:Araucaria` that opens a Telescope picker based on the current buffer, which should be a RSpec file.
+- `:AraucariaAll` that opens a Telescope picker to select between all RSpec files in the project.

 ## Roadmap

-- [ ] Add highlight groups to Telescope Picker
 - [ ] Accept path as argument to `:Araucaria` command
+- [ ] Add keymap to open picker `:Araucaria` when selecting a file in `:AracuariaAll`
-- [ ] New Telescope picker to select between all RSpec files
+- [ ] Add highlight groups to Telescope Picker in `:Araucaria`

 ## [Araucaria](https://en.m.wikipedia.org/wiki/Araucaria)